erin0306/degree-planner/README.md

 ### Purpose

 The purpose of this web app is to help UW students explore different classes or programs and plan their degree accordingly.
-Students will be able to find courses through using keywords and filters, or they can look at the recommendation made to them based on their program and completed courses.
+Students will be able to find courses through using keywords and filters.

 ### Instruction